BalLab/streamzero-site/content/en/docs/fx/Developer_Guide/Database_Integration.md

 ## Configuring Database Connections

-StreamZero DX can manage preset connection configurations.
+{{< param replacables.brand_name  >}} can manage preset connection configurations.
 This enables a platform wide set up for both confidential as well as general access databases.

-StreamZero uses the SQL Alchemy Engine along with the URL template based approach to connection management.
+{{< param replacables.brand_name  >}} uses the SQL Alchemy Engine along with the URL template based approach to connection management.
 The connection configurations are maintained as secrets within the platform and are therefore not publicly accessible i.e. access is provided for administrators only.

 ## Retrieving DB Connections